Tax & Accountancy

 The following are not deductible against rental income:

-• Initial purchase costs - solicitor fees, survey costs, and SDLT paid when buying the property are capital costs.
+• Initial purchase costs, including solicitor fees, survey costs and Stamp Duty Land Tax paid when buying the property, which are capital costs.

-• Personal expenses - any costs that are partly or wholly personal cannot be claimed unless the business portion can be clearly identified.
+• Personal expenses, unless the business portion can be clearly identified and quantified.

-• Mortgage capital repayments - only the interest element (subject to Section 24 rules) is relevant to the tax calculation; capital repayments are not.
+• Mortgage capital repayments, since only the interest element, subject to Section 24 rules, is relevant to the tax calculation.

-• The original purchase of furniture or appliances - only replacements qualify under the Replacement of Domestic Items relief.
+• The original purchase of furniture or appliances, since only replacements qualify under Replacement of Domestic Items relief.

-• Penalties and fines - HMRC disallows costs that arise from breaking the law.
+• Penalties and fines, which HMRC disallows because they arise from breaking the law.

-The distinction between capital expenditure and revenue expenditure is fundamental to landlord tax.
-Revenue expenditure, the day-to-day costs of running and maintaining the property, is deductible against rental income in the year it is incurred.
-Capital expenditure – costs that improve, enhance, or extend the useful life of the asset, is not deductible against rental income.
+The distinction between capital and revenue expenditure is fundamental to landlord tax.
+Revenue expenditure, the day-to-day cost of running and maintaining the property, is deductible against rental income in the year it is incurred.
+Capital expenditure, which improves, enhances or extends the useful life of the asset, is not.

 The £1,000 property allowance